CVDG - Executive Summary

 The Construction Vibration Damage Guide for Homeowners (CVDG)

 Construction vibration damage to homes and other structures is increasingly recognized around the world as both real and relatively frequent.
 While there are no readily obtained, reliable estimates or studies of the occurrence of construction vibration damage worldwide or in the U.S., virtually every U.S. state and territory and nearly 90 foreign countries are among those reporting construction-caused vibration damage to Vibrationdamage.com.
 Such reports currently relate to well over 500 different construction projects worldwide.

 When misused, or used properly too close to homes and other structures, heavy construction equipment can, and does, damage them.
-Although those involved in or with the construction industry routinely say, in effect, that construction can't cause damage, such statements are, at best, based on highly selective readings of the scientific literature and inappropriate application of clearly unsuitable vibration standards, if they are based on any scientific understanding at all.
+Those involved in or with the construction industry routinely say, in effect, that construction can't cause damage.
+Such statements are, at best, based on highly selective readings of the scientific literature and inappropriate application of clearly unsuitable vibration standards, if they are based on any scientific understanding at all.

 Many construction contractors are responsible and mindful to avoid damage from their operations.
 Much of the far too common damage which occurs is brought about by operations performed improperly and/or in violation of both company policy and the use manual instructions for the equipment involved.
 Even some "properly done" construction operations, e.g. impact pile driving and use of vibratory compactors in compaction operations, are known to produce vibrations which can cause damage, if close enough to the nearby property and structures.
 There are well-known mitigation actions which contractors can take at minimal time and monetary expense to reduce or avoid damage.